Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 image.
 The verification shall be done based on a public key signature scheme.
-The components involved are the immutable\_boot\_block, the primary\_boot\_loader, some further platform specific components integrated in the boot process and the OPTIGA™.
+The components involved are the immutable\_boot\_block, the primary\_boot\_loader, some further platform specific components integrated in the boot process and the OPTIGA™ Trust M.

 **Pre-conditions:**

-  - The OPTIGA™ application is already launched.
+  - The OPTIGA™ Trust M application is already launched.

-  - The Trust Anchor for verifying the image hash is properly installed at the OPTIGA™.
+  - The Trust Anchor for verifying the image hash is properly installed at the OPTIGA™ Trust M.

 **Post-condition:**